Hausarbeiten logo

 Table of Contents

-• The harmful effects of stereotypes and discrimination
+• The psychological impact of stereotypes and prejudice on individuals.

-• The role of social networks and intergroup contact in reducing prejudice
+• The significance of social status and boundary spanning in group dynamics.

 Chapter Summaries